Penningtons Manches Cooper LLP

 Does this jurisdiction have any specific data breach notification requirements?

-Article 33 of the UK GDPR provides that notification to the ICO is required where a breach is likely to result in a risk to individuals' rights and freedoms.
-The ICO must be notified without undue delay, but not later than 72 hours after becoming aware of the breach, where feasible.
-If longer is taken then the organisations must give reasons for the delay.
+Article 33 of the UK GDPR provides that notification to the IC is required where a breach is likely to result in a risk to individuals' rights and freedoms.
+The IC must be notified without undue delay, but not later than 72 hours after becoming aware of the breach, where feasible.
+If longer is taken, then the organisations must give reasons for the delay.

-When assessing the risk to individuals’, organisations need to consider the specific circumstances of the breach, including the likelihood, severity and potential impact of the risk.
-The ICO guidelines provide that the following factors should be taken into account when assessing risk:
+When assessing the risk to individuals, organisations need to consider the specific circumstances of the breach, including the likelihood, severity and potential impact of the risk.
+The IC refers to the European Data Protection Board (EDPB) guidelines which continue to be relevant although the UK has left the EU and provide that the following factors should be taken into account when assessing risk:

 • type of breach.